Worried You Write Off-Topic for Essays?

 Paya Lebar Methodist Girls' School (Secondary)

-Ms Peh is a very helpful teacher who helped me a lot for the subject.
+The teacher helped me a lot for the subject.
 Other than letting us do worksheets, she would print articles for us to read which I really like because they are very interesting.

 She would also print notes for us for better understanding and these notes helped me a lot before my exams.

 She is very clear minded teacher who knows what to do next and is always very well prepared during class.
 She will also give us options to choose, about what we want to do next.
 I think this helps us to gain more interest as we are doing what we like.

 I really enjoyed this tuition class and also hope that this class can continue next year!

 We are a team of close-knitted English teachers who take our craft seriously.
 Teaching methods, wacky classroom ideas and forthcoming sharing dominate our conversations.